-As we enter a new chapter in the James Bond movie franchise, staunch fans like myself are apprehensive or intensely curious about what direction the franchise will take, and about who will be chosen to play the next 007?
+As we enter a new chapter in the James Bond movie franchise, staunch fans like myself are apprehensive or intensely curious about what direction the franchise will take, and about who will be chosen to play the next 007.
 The naming of the actor to play the MI6 spy appears to have turned into a cultural festival that runs every decade or so, much like the naming of who will host the next Olympic Games.
-It’s a media tradition ever since George Lazenby famously turned his back to the franchise.
+It’s a media tradition ever since George Lazenby famously turned his back on the franchise.

 This is a tradition that revolves around a list of candidates, sourced mostly from public opinion and a little from industry insiders, and necessitates rounds and rounds of gossip and speculation.

 As of the time of writing, this is the list in order of whom I think will get the role.

 - Tom Hiddleston – With ex-head of MI6, Dame Judi Dench advocating him and reports that Barbara Broccoli is giving it serious thought, and the fact he’s coveting the role overtly, positioning himself with the right roles such as The Night Manager and the Jaguar commercials, I suspect he may snatch the role.

 - Aidan Turner – Well, he was involved in “talks” to play 007 last year, and is the right age and at the right point in his career, much like his rival Hiddlestone, and similar to Craig when he got the nod in 2006.

 - Tom Hardy – Occupies this spot because he can, without a doubt, pull off the Bond character without a hitch.
 But he may not want to do it, (and end up regretting it like Burt Reynolds) or his price tag may be a bit too high.